-In this course, we will be using Avenue-to-Learn (including its e-mail) and an internal Wikipedia site.
-Students should be aware that, when they access the electronic components of this course, private information such as first and last names, user names for the McMaster e-mail accounts, and program affiliation may become apparent to all other students in the same course.
+In this course, we will be using Avenue-to-Learn (including its e-mail) and Microsoft Teams.
+Students should be aware that, when they access the electronic components of this course, private information such as first and last names, usernames for the McMaster e-mail accounts, and program affiliation may become apparent to all other students in the same course.
 The available information is dependent on the technology used.
 Continuation in this course will be deemed consent to this disclosure.
 If you have any questions or concerns about such disclosure, please discuss this with the course instructor.